RomanPilyushin/Mind/templates/toefl/Speaking 3 Integrated Read Listen.md

 **Question Three Template (General to Specific)**

-- The reading discusses the phenomenon of
+- The reading delves into / discusses the phenomenon of
 - According to the article

-- In the lecture, the professor elaborates on
+- In the lecture, the professor emphasizes that / expands on

-- He mentions that
+- Additionally, he mentions that

-- The professor also highlights
+- Futhermore, the professor also highlights

-- This distinction/similarity has helped